alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 Reachable:
     All clauses must be reachable.
-I.e. for each clause there is at least one set of arguments which matches the clause whih fails to match all previous clauses.
+I.e. for each clause there is at least one set of arguments which matches the clause and fails to match all previous clauses.